winterland1989/Action.js/README.md

 Because `Action` is not `Promise`, It's a faster, simpler and full feature alternative comes with more flexible semantics.
 Actually `Action` have a [very elegant `Action.co` implementation](https://github.com/winterland1989/Action.js/blob/master/Action.coffee#L205) to work with generators, nevertheless, use this library if you:

-+ Want something small, fast and memory effient in browser, Action.js even have `ajax/jsonp` bundled.
++ Want something small, fast and memory effient in browser.

 + Want to manage complex async UI, read [Signal and pump](https://github.com/winterland1989/Action.js/wiki/Signal-and-pump) to get a modular solution to async UI management.